CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 There are a number of ways to make it easy for a standard virtual machine to run your code in the way you want.
 Using Docker-style "containers" is one such solution; we use it here because Azure Batch's infrastructure supports it well.
 In particular, Azure has its own internal [container registries](https://www.redhat.com/en/topics/cloud-native-apps/what-is-a-container-registry) that nodes can access.
 We'll put our container in one of those, and then tell our group of Batch nodes (called a "pool") how to retrieve it and run it.

 For the default setup we used in this tutorial, there was already be a "container image" for this project in the Azure Container Registry (ACR).
-Container images reflecting the `prod` branch and all open pull requests are [built via Github actions](../.github/workflows/container-build-push.yaml) and pushed to the ACR as `renewalww:latest` (for `prod`) and `renewalww:{name of the PR branch}` for pull requests.
+Container images reflecting the `prod` branch and all open pull requests are [built via Github actions](../.github/workflows/container-build-push.yaml) and pushed to the [Github Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) as `renewalww:latest` (for `prod`) and `renewalww:{name of the PR branch}` for pull requests.
+[Here's a link to the currently available builds](../../../pkgs/container/renewalww).

 You might, however, want to build a container image locally, either for local testing or for your own understanding.
 This section walks you through doing so.